kllarena07/tailtalk/README.md

 https://github.com/user-attachments/assets/34b2399a-606d-4d51-9d3d-206ffa279c5a

 ## Setup
+**A Couple Things to Note**
-NOTE: Rust must be must be installed on your machine.
+- Rust must be must be installed on your machine.
 You can can find out how to do that [here](https://rust-lang.org/tools/install/).
+- This installation setup process was written that your platform is MacOS/Linux.
+If you are Windows, please consider using WSL or the installation may be different.

 ### Running the Server
 1. Clone this repository: `git clone https://github.com/kllarena07/tcptalk`